Spending money isn’t self-care.

 In a recent study conducted by Leger, 42% of Canadians would rank money as their greatest stress in life.
 Whether it’s living paycheck to paycheck, struggling to pay bills or being deep in debt.
 Money stress can be one of the biggest causes of needing a self-care day, and spending more money is not the solution Canadians need.
 Whereas we can’t change all our financial habits overnight, we can start to focus on one at a time.
 Let’s start with your credit score.

 Your credit score is the key to your financial future.
-We recently discussed how important a good credit score is for for loan approval and how you can continue to maintain your credit score in uncertain times.
-For some who is looking to improve or establish credit, let us talk you through some simple tips on how to get started with your credit score self-care.
+We recently discussed how important a good credit score is for loan approval and how you can continue to maintain your credit score in uncertain times.
+For some who are looking to improve or establish credit, let us talk you through some simple tips on how to get started with your credit score self-care.

 Save, save, save and repeat.

 We now know that saving makes us happier.
 It’s always a good feeling when we have money behind us, and it means we can strive to reach our financial goals.
 When times get tough, you may end up taking up a loan you can’t afford, end up having high-interest rates and even worse, you may not be able to pay it back.
 This will result in you’re a bad credit score over-time.
-If you save your money, you will find that you can easily avoiding getting stuck in a situation like this.
+If you save your money, you will find that you can easily avoid getting stuck in a situation like this.

 Plan & budget

 It’s always beneficial to look at your bank accounts and bills and plan how you spend your money around this.
 You should take note of payment dates and ensure you always have money in your account in order to avoid a non-sufficient fund (NSF).
-A NSF will have a negative effect on your credit score, causing you avoidable stress.
+An NSF will have a negative effect on your credit score, causing you avoidable stress.
 In order to save effectively and without strain, you must plan how much you need to spend on groceries, leisure, bills and more.
 To learn how to budget, check out our blog here.

 Invest in yourself (financially)